opensimcraft/theta-8020-3dof/README.md

   * Note: The Cradle Chassis is required to suspend the Roll Chassis

 ## TODOs
+The primary activity right now is to finalize the Cockpit Chassis as a 1.0 release of the project by itself.

 * Convert the single Word assembly instructions document into individual assembly instructions for each chassis
 * Verify the 80/20 part numbers and machine codes to produce the BOMs for each